Foras na Gaeilge

 Derry City Council

-Magherafelt District and Limavady Borough Council
+Magherafelt District Council and Limavady District Council.

-Dungannon and South Tyrone Borough Council and Cookstown District Council
+Dungannon and South Tyrone Borough Council and Cookstown District Council.

 An Foras focuses on developing and promoting the Irish Arts and the Arts conducted through the Irish language by providing funding for projects in the areas of drama, literature, singing and entertainment amongst others.